 “Don’t worry.
 It’ll be awhile before we start to shoot the movie.”

 When we get back to the studio, Tom is waiting for me.
-All three of us go into Landis’s office for job interviews.
+All three of us go into Landis’s office for the job interviews.
 John is more intimidated than the two musicians.
 He tries asking them normal interview questions.
 It’s hopeless.
 They’ve never really worked before.
 Finally, Tom sings him a song, ‘Learning to Fly,’ explaining why he wants to learn about film making.

 Joan seconds the idea.
 Landis just looks at me.
 I gave him the thumbs up and a big smile.